Yash-et/DeFogger/README.md

 ## 🎓 Citation

-If you use this code or dataset, please cite our paper:
+If you use this code or dataset, please cite our proposed paper:

 ```
-Yash Mehta, Prabhat Kumar, Dileep Yadav, "Fog Detection Using Hybrid Deep Learning Models: A Multi-Modal Approach with CNN-LSTM Architectures", SocProS 2025.
+Yash Mehta, Prabhat Kumar, Dileep Yadav, "Fog Detection Using Hybrid Deep Learning Models: A Multi-Modal Approach with CNN-LSTM Architectures", IEEE.
 ```

 ## 📄 License